Blog

 credit: Jessie Hey, flickr

-The second largest Wilderness area in Oregon was designated 50 years ago.
-The area is named for its three major volcanoes, and includes other geologic features like Rock Mesa, Collier Cone, and Yapoah Crater as well as lava flows and tubes.
+The second largest wilderness area in Oregon was designated over 50 years ago.
+The area is named for its three major volcanoes, and includes other geologic features like Rock Mesa, Collier Cone and Yapoah Crater as well as lava flows and tubes.
 The large glaciers like Collier are exemplary of the Pacific Northwest’s glaciation.

 The headwaters of the Wild and Scenic Whychus Creek invite brook and rainbow trout for fishers and hikers can trek a section of the Pacific Crest Trail.